Wounded deer runs into Louisiana hospital, up escalator, video shows - NewsBreak

 Our Lady of the Lake released closed-circuit footage of the incident to Facebook on Monday evening.

-State Wildlife Veterinarian Dr. Jim LaCour said the hospital’s staff kept the deer calm until members from the Louisiana Department of Wildlife and Fisheries arrived.Pfizer’s new COVID-19 pill cut death, hospital risk by almost 90%
+State Wildlife Veterinarian Dr. Jim LaCour said the hospital’s staff kept the deer calm until members from the Louisiana Department of Wildlife and Fisheries arrived.Healthcare center in Putnam County gets funding for telehealth expansion

 “The Louisiana Wildlife and Fisheries Department responded promptly helping to remove the animal,” said officials with Our Lady of the Lake.
 “Patient care has not been interrupted and the area is being thoroughly sanitized.
 While most unusual in any busy regional medical center, we assume the deer may have wandered in from nearby Ward’s Creek.”